 The report presents an analysis of the potential advanced water purification facility (AWPF) under three different production capacities: 2, 4, and 8 MGD of feed water.
-The purpose of the report is to update the 2016 Study and feasibility of recommending the most viable approach to achieve treated water augmentation (TWA.)
-From the study, the most efficient direct potable reuse DPR project is to construct an AWPF at Central Marin Sanitation Agency wastewater treatment plant.
+The purpose of the report is to update the 2016 Study and assess the feasibility of treated water augmentation (TWA) From the study, the most efficient direct potable reuse DPR project is to construct an AWPF at Central Marin Sanitation Agency wastewater treatment plant.